brucemack/microlink/docs/el_supplement.md

 [By Bruce MacKinnon, KC1FSZ](https://www.qrz.com/db/kc1fsz)

-As far as I can tell the EchoLink protocol isn't officially documented.
+As far as I can tell the EchoLink&reg; protocol isn't officially documented.
 Maybe I'm missing something.
 This page attempts to fill in the details.
 My notes are based on examinations of EL packet captures and a review of the various open source EchoLink implementations in GitHub.
 I am not affiliated with the EchoLink team and I have no inside information.
 Please take these notes for what they are